paulusminus/lipl-book/src/introduction.md

 The third component was first written in kotlin and runs on an Android phone.
 Later on I rewrote it in flutter.
 The application can synchronize data with the first component.
 Bluetooth is used to send the lyrics that needs to be displayed to the display-server.

+## Sing-along

+The sing-alongs are not at home.
+When I go to a sing-along I bring with me my smartphone with lipl-control installed and data synchronized and a raspberry Pi Zero W with lipl-display installed.
+The lipl-repo-rest is not used on location so I'm not dependent on a Internet Connection.

+The Raspberry Pi Zero gets connected to a display with the help of its HDMI connector.
+After booting the Pi advertises a Gatt Service.

+Lipl-control can listen for advertisements and connect to the Pi.
+When I choose Play on lipl-control the parts and status are written to Gatt Characteristics on lipl-display.
+Lipl control can also write to a characteric that controls font size and theme.